 Australia: Marie Bashir takes office as governor of New South Wales.

-Bosnia and Herzegovina: Alija Behmen becomes prime minister of the Federation of Bosnia and Herzegovina.
-His government is approved by the House of Representatives on March 12.
+Bosnia and Herzegovina: Alija Behmen is nominated as prime minister of the Federation of Bosnia and Herzegovina.
+His government is approved by the House of Representatives and sworn in on March 12.

 Haiti: Jean-Marie Chérestal is sworn in as prime minister.
 Joseph Philippe Antonio becomes foreign minister, Gustave Faubert finance minister, and Henri-Claude Ménard interior minister.